4lejandrito/creepyface/README.md

     Creepy Face will automatically detect your image (thanks to the `data-creepy` attribute) and make it follow the mouse or fingers depending on which device you are.

-    You can add as many creepy faces as you want as long as they all have the `data-creepy` attribute).
+    You can add as many creepy faces as you want as long as they all have the `data-creepy` attribute.

 ## Advanced usage